chrisiaut/socialcube_help/en/setup.md

 # Setup

 ## Get the WEGA IP address
 To set up WEGA you need the IP address of the WEGA DNS Server.
-Head over to https://www.socialcube.net/wega where the IP address will be displayed.
+Head over to [https://www.socialcube.net/wega/settings](https://www.socialcube.net/wega/setting) where the IP address will be displayed.

 If you haven't already done it, activate WEGA via the [Institution modules page](https://socialcube.net/institution/modules).
-This can only be done by the institution admin of your institution.
+This can only be done by the **institution admin** of your institution.

+On the Wega settings page you need to enter the external IP addresses of your network, then change the filter rules as you wish and click the save button.
+After that the IP address of the WEGA DNS server will be displayed to you.

 ## Setup by platform
 * [Windows 7-10](#windows)